jordi-pujol/wwanHotspot/README.md

 # Operation

 At start the daemon will look once for a HotSpot.
-After HotSpot disconnection will look for availability of an other.
+Also will look for availability of another HotSpot after disconnection.

 Automatically receives an scan signal when the HotSpot is disconnected, wwanHotspot deactivates the interface and maintains AP allways up.